Dominic McGlinchey: Killing of Mary McGlinchey

 RTÉ reported the next day that McGlinchey had been asleep in the ground floor block of Portlaoise's E-Wing—which housed, in part, "members and former members of the INLA"—when prison authorities were informed of his wife's killing.
 McGlinchey was awakened and moved to another section of the prison, where he was given the news.
-However, noted RTÉ, "the prison authorities refused to disclose what his reaction was", that being personal information.
+RTÉ reported that "the prison authorities refused to disclose what his reaction was", that being personal information.
 When asked whether his move had been because McGlinchey was considered to be in danger among other INLA men, the prison official said it was "prudent and in the best interests of everyone".
-The McGlinchey children were taken into care by Brigid Makowski, who had previously been their legal guardian.
-Mary's inquest was delayed three months as McGlinchey's counsel argued he had only been informed two days earlier and had not had sufficient time to instruct him.
+The McGlinchey children were taken into care by Brigid Makowski, who had been their legal guardian.
+Mary's inquest was delayed for three months as McGlinchey's counsel argued he had only been informed two days earlier and had not had sufficient time to instruct him.

 Holland and McDonald argue that "because [McGlinchey] was the personification of all that happened to the INLA from 1982 to early 1984, those who suffered under his reign blamed McGlinchey personally."
 Many people—including some republicans—wanted him dead.
 She is known to have taken an active part in McGlinchey's activities; the RUC wished to question her in the matter of 20 deaths, and had made enemies of her own, particularly by luring victims for her husband's execution squads.
 The method of her murder also, says Dillon, "implied personal revenge".
-With McGlinchey in enforced absence in Portlaoise, it is likely that her killers took advantage of the general chaos of the on-going INLA feud to settle an old score.
-Although it is unclear exactly what was requested and what was denied, Holland and McDonald state that McGlinchey applied for permission to attend her funeral.
+With McGlinchey in enforced absence in Portlaoise, it is likely that her killers took advantage of the chaos of the INLA feud to settle an old score.
+Although it is unclear what was requested and what was denied, Holland and McDonald state that McGlinchey applied for permission to attend her funeral.
 This was refused by the Department of Justice on the grounds of the security risk.
 McGlinchey was reported as being "devastated" by her death.
-Although the Justice Department offered him the opportunity to hear a private service for his wife within the prison—with his children and close friend Bernadette Devlin McAliskey attending—McGlinchey refused, demanding he be allowed to the funeral itself.
+Although the Justice Department offered him the opportunity to hear a private service for his wife within the prison—with his children and close friend Bernadette Devlin McAliskey attending—McGlinchey refused, demanding he be allowed to attend the funeral.